 265 Harborside Blvd., Providence, Rhode Island

 All halls are coeducational and smoke free.
 All are cable and internet ready.
-During the first two weeks of the fall term, each room is provided with a MicroFridge®, which students may opt to rent for the rest of the year, with the exception of Renaissance Hall, The Cove and Harborside Village, which feature full-size refrigerators.
+During the first two weeks of the fall semester, each room is provided with a MicroFridge®, which students may opt to rent for the rest of the year, with the exception of Renaissance Hall, The Cove and Harborside Village, which feature full-size refrigerators.
 Students are allowed only one MicroFridge per room.

 1 Park Row West, Providence, Rhode Island

 The Cove is open to sophomores, juniors and seniors and located Downcity near the train station and a short walk from campus.
 This hall has two-, three- and four-person apartments that feature gourmet kitchens, stainless-steel appliances, granite counter-tops and hardwood floors.
 Bedrooms are carpeted and a washer/dryer is provided in each apartment unit (no card or coin required).
 Residents of The Cove are required to agree to abide by a community policy agreement as a condition to residing in The Cove.
 There is no meal plan included at this hall.
 Students can purchase Wildcat Meals from Student Academic & Financial Services.

 15 Hospital St., Providence, Rhode Island